-The Dutch government is due to unveil €16 billion in new spending (2 percent of GDP) to help low- and middle-income earners pay record-high energy and grocery bills.
+The Dutch government is due to unveil €16 billion in new spending (worth 2 percent of GDP) to help low- and middle-income earners pay record-high energy and grocery bills.

-Prime Minister Mark Rutte and leaders of the four ruling parties agreed a package of benefit increases, tax cuts and tax rises on Wednesday, which were promptly leaked to various media.
-The measures will be officially announced in next year’s budget on September 20.
+A package of benefits, tax cuts and tax increases Prime Minister Mark Rutte’s four-party coalition agreed was promptly leaked to various media.
+They will be officially announced in next year’s budget on September 20.

 The Dutch pay the highest electricity and gas prices in Europe, and the highest fuel prices after the Nordic countries and Greece.

 With inflation reaching 13.6 percent in August, a postwar record, and the Netherlands’ Central Bureau of Statistics projecting that 1.2 out of 17.7 million people could fall below the poverty line, Rutte’s coalition was under pressure to do more.

 The policies leaked on Wednesday should give the lowest incomes between €3,000 and €4,000 in support next year.